amasoft-dr/cabinets.js/README.md

 reducer.

--**subscribe**: Is a function that will register a callback  so **cabinets.js** could notify when the state has changed, it takes another argument, an array of dependencies, very useful when partial object state change subscription is required. e.g if you have an state called app and **app** has a property called **userInfo**, so you can subscribe your callback to execute it only if **userInfo** has changed, so you could update your NavBar info only if this prop changed.
+-**subscribe**: It's a function that will register a callback  so **cabinets.js** could notify when the state has changed, passing the current state to the callback it takes another argument, an array of dependencies, very useful when  partial object state change subscription is required. e.g if you have an state called app and **app** has a property called **userInfo**, so you can subscribe your callback to execute it only if **userInfo** has changed, so you could update your NavBar info only if this prop changed.

--**getState:** Gives you the current state for the store specified in the **useStore** function.
+-**getState:** It's a function that gives you the current state for the store specified in the **useStore** function.